In this article, we are going to review several notable estate planning issues for non-citizens married to US citizens.

 The exit tax is basically a capital gains tax on any asset appreciation provided the asset is owned by a permanent resident.

-In other words, these taxes refer to those that must be paid by permanent residents when renouncing the classification as a permanent resident.
+In other words, these taxes refer to those that must be paid by permanent residents when renouncing their classification as permanent residents.

 This point is important because if a citizen spouse dies, the surviving permanent resident spouse who decides to return to their country of origin may have to pay an exit tax.